raspberrypilearning/sense-hat-data-logger/worksheet2.md

       return sense_data
     ```
-    Will need to be adapted to have each piece of Sense-HAT data wrapped in a `if` statement which will check whether the corresponding setting is set to `True`
+    This will need to be adapted to have each piece of Sense HAT data wrapped in a `if` statement which will check whether the corresponding setting is set to `True`

     ```python3
     def get_sense_data():